Democrats' $3T coronavirus relief bill is too small for some progressives

 "This unprecedented crisis demands an unprecedented legislative response," Sanders said.
 "I look forward to working with my colleagues in improving and expanding the House bill before it is considered in the Senate."

-The concerns raised by the most leftwing lawmakers don't seem to be enough to sink the $3 trillion bill.
+The concerns raised by the most leftwing lawmakers don't seem to be enough to sink the $3 trillion bill as of now.
 Pelosi has not delayed the vote and on a caucus call Wednesday with Democrats, there was widespread support among the membership, according to a source familiar with the call.

+AOC CITES NEED TO 'PLAY HARDBALL' ON CORONAVIRUS RELIEF PACKAGES, IN PUSH FOR $2,000 PER MONTH PAYMENTS

+The struggle is that despite all the demands not being met, there's plenty of positive things in the bill for Democrats, such as nearly $1 trillion in money to state and local governments to help protect public employees, like teachers, from getting laid off, hazard pay provisions for frontline workers, new worker safety regulations and rent and mortgage relief programs.